git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ### Play and Sequence

 * MIDI Edit: Select the MIDI channel to use to display and edit MIDI notes in sequencers.
+* Turn off scale pads: If enabled, all pads which represent notes which are in-scale are switched off (instead of white).

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak